peeldao/proposals/proposals/2022-01-17_ratify_delisting_policy.md

 ### Appeal procedure

 If someone wants to appeal, they can get in contact with us however they want (Discord preferred).
+This is a temp-check process.

+To formally propose a re-listing, create a proposal to Peel as per https://github.com/peeldao/proposals.

+If this proposal passes (meets the given governance criteria at the time of creation), Peel commits to re-listing.

-To delist, reverse the steps of the **Delisting procedure**
+To re-list, reverse the steps of the **Delisting procedure**

 ## Action items